Guidance and Parameters Published for Innovative Educational Technology Program Articles

 Articles selected for publication will be published in an Educational Technology Newsletter and posted to the Office of Educational Design and Technology’s website.

-- By submitting an article to NYSED, you authorize
+- By submitting an article to NYSED, you understand and acknowledge:

-- That you have the right to submit the article (you are the author or you have the author’s permission);
+- That you have the right to submit the article (you are the author or you have the author’s permission and/or any other necessary third-party permissions);

 - That you have permission from school/district/BOCES administration to submit an article to NYSED for publication; and